lucioxx89/Project-Module-1/README.md

 # MOUSE ESCAPE

-It's a **race game**, the purpose of the game is to collect as many as gasoline tank as possible.
-During the race there would be enemies (police) on the street which the player has to avoid.
+It's a 2d game the purpose of the game is to collect as many cheese as possible.
+During the game there would be obstacle (mouse trap) falling down which the player has to avoid.
 If the player will crash against them the game will be over.
-Point counter
+Point counter will be display during the game.

 ## TECHNIQUE

 - HTML5
 - CSS
-- Javascript - Canvas
+- Javascript - Canvas(2d)

 ## **GAME SET UP**

 #### Start Screen

 - Splash screen
-- Title
+- Background image with title
 - Play Button

 #### Game Screen

+- Canvas 2D with with fixed kitchen background
 - Start Button
-- Canvas 2D
-- Fixed background
-- Mouse/Player
+- Player (mouse)
-- Cheese (to get more points)
+- Cheese (points on collision)
-- Trap (if touched, gameover)
+- Trap ( gameover on collision)
+- Score

 #### Game Over Screen

 - Play Again Button
-- Back to start screen
+- Bacground Picture
+- Final Score

 ## GAME

 - Create Interface
-- Create the Player
+- Create the Class Player
-- Add movement to the player:left &right
+- Add horizontal movement to the player:left &right
-- Create items that fall
+- Create items that fall (cheese and trap) => class cheese and class obstacles
-- Check collision\_
+- Check for collision\_
-  - if there is a collision with **Gasoline tank**, a counter increase by 1
+  - if there is a collision with **Cheese(yellow box)**, a counter increase is actual score
-  - if there is a collision with the **enemy**, -> Game Over -> Back to Start Screen
+  - if there is a collision with the **mouse trap(red box)**, -> Game Over -> Back to Start Screen

 ## DATA STRUCTURE